YanliDong/SAS-Projects/README.md

 # SAS-Projects
 SAS Statistical Analysis
-T-test, paried t-test, sign-test, and Wilcoxon signed Rank test for testing null hypothesis Train Linear Regression model to Predict House Price
+1. Use T-test, paried t-test, sign-test, and Wilcoxon signed Rank test for testing if there is difference between overall scores between patients instructed to Oker-Rinse and Hypotears.

+2. Train Linear Regression model to Predict House Price